Ancaster Village is one of the most unique districts in Canada…

 23. 1812 Barracks

 The current building at 423-425 Wilson St. E. replaced an older building which was destroyed by fire in 1868.
 Anson Raymond operated a drug store here, sold groceries and candies, and made men’s clothing and overalls.
-Currently, this is the future home of THE BARRACKS INN.
+Currently, this building has been renovated into THE BARRACKS INN.

 24. Mount Mary Immaculate